UPA terminates contracts of James Ignatowich, Ryan Fu and Vivian Glozman for participating in Japan event

 News

-The United Pickleball Association has terminated the contracts of pro players James Ignatowich, Ryan Fu and Vivian Glozman after they participated in an event in Japan recently without prior approval from the UPA.
+The United Pickleball Association has terminated the contracts of pro players James Ignatowich, Ryan Fu and Vivian Glozman after they participated in an event in Japan recently without proper approval from the UPA, according to a news release from the organization.

-Parris Todd also participated in the event after initially reaching out for permission, but with "incomplete context."
+Parris Todd, who was a late addition to the trip and filling in for another player who couldn't make it, also participated in the event after initially reaching out for permission, but with "incomplete context."

 According to the news release, UPA leaderships is still reviewing the full details and discussions are ongoing regarding Todd's punishment, which could range from a fine to a suspension or termination.
 The UPA said it would communicate the final outcome once a decision on Todd is made.